metizror/charlesgreen.github.io/author-charles.md

 I'm an experienced entrepreneur and technologist with a few [degrees](https://www.linkedin.com/in/charlesgreen) up my sleeve.

-Over the last 15 years I've started multiple IT firms, worked for investment banks, and  consulting firms in Asia Pacific.
-Specifically, in the last 8 years I've been living and working in Tokyo as an IT Architect and DevOp building large distributed systems, real-time data transaction systems.
+Over the last 15 years or so I’ve started multiple IT firms, worked as a technologist for investment banks and consulting firms in Asia Pacific.
+Specifically, in the last 8 years I’ve been living and working in Tokyo as an IT Architect and DevOp building large distributed real-time transaction systems.

 I've also been focusing on helping startups disrupt the status quo in how business gets done Asia Pacific.